Operator Console Procedures

 For sales-related questions regarding the University telephone system, etc. transfer these callers to Procurement x1371

 If a caller simply asks for the IT or IS Dept., ask first if he needs computer support.
-If so, transfer him to the Call Center at x2000.
+If so, transfer him to the Technology Support Center at x2000.

 Caller concerns with the above policies should be directed to the Coordinator at 816-235-2607.